mikepando/python-AOF/README.md

 ![Output](https://i.imgur.com/2cY0q5b.png)

 This was made to automate the task of sending batches of individual files to their respective users.
-This script crawls the ```outgoing_files``` directory for filenames to then index our user directory.
+This script crawls the ```outgoing_files``` directory for filenames to then index the user dictionary.
 Only files in the ```outgoing_files``` folder are affected.

 ### Requirements
 You only need Python to run this script.